30 is the new 20. But it’s not because people are living longer.

 This isn’t the 20-somethings’ fault.
 They didn’t choose to be treated like children well past puberty.
 They aren’t the ones who invented the scourge of adolescence.

-And in addition to becoming an adult, 20-somethings must also cope with the lingering effects of tyranny during their teen years.
+And in addition to becoming an adult, 20-somethings must also cope with the lingering psychological effects of tyranny during their teen years.
+Often this oppression they suffered causes real psychological problems, like depression, and even suicide.

 By now society has been conditioned to believe that teens are overall incompetent, irresponsible, and helpless.